 Whatever the size or nature of your house, it is highly likely that bats will roost or breed in your attic space, under a roof tile, or even between gaps in mortar.
 Most bats tend to nest in the walls of your home or in roof spaces; they particularly like to shelter in places that are hollow, such as between your insulation and the dry wall.
 The biggest issue is that bats can cause a big odour problem, especially if they are filling your roof with droppings.
 Yet, they do not have a habit of interfering with your food or wires, unlike rodents.

-Why should we preserve bats, and why should they not be exterminated like any other pest, such as cockroaches and rats?
+Why should bats not be exterminated like any other pest, such as cockroaches and rats?
 Bats are an integral part of Cayman’s ecosystem.
 They help to control an overflow of insects every night when they roost; a lactating female bat can eat her entire body weight in insects in one sitting!
 Most likely, if you have bats in your home, they are probably feeding on any bugs you have, which in a way, is helpful to us.
 Bats are considered to be a ‘keystone’ species in Grand Cayman, which means that many organisms, even plants, are very dependent on bats to survive, especially as they play a crucial role in seed disbursal and the pollination of plants.
 Bats keep Cayman’s forests healthy and full by dispersing seeds frequently.

 Identifying Bats in Your Home